 We’ve all been there before.
 A recipe calls for buttermilk and the LAST thing you want to do is make another trip to the grocery.
 That’s where this handy cooking substitution comes in.
 With only 2 simple kitchen ingredients, you’ll have homemade buttermilk ready in no time.

-Next time you’re out of buttermilk, no need to drop everything and run to the store.
+Next time you’re out of butter milk, no need to drop everything and run to buy store-bought buttermilk.
 You can easily make it at home with just 2 ingredients.
 And trust me, you won’t believe how simple it is!

-The taste of buttermilk is sour, so I wouldn’t recommend drinking it (although you can if you want).
+The taste is sour, so I wouldn’t recommend drinking it (although you can if you want).
 It’s perfect for baking and keeps your baked goods super soft and moist.
 It’s also great to use in condiments like dressings or syrup.
-I love using it when making drop biscuits, buttermilk pancakes, or a homemade ranch dressing.
+I love using it when making this recipe for buttermilk pie, drop biscuits, buttermilk pancakes, or a homemade ranch dressing.

-If you find yourself asking, “what exactly is buttermilk?” – the answer is simple!
+If you find yourself asking, “what exactly is it?” – the answer is simple!
 Buttermilk is a dairy product made with 2 simple ingredients: milk and vinegar.
-It’s taste is sour and it usually has a thicker texture than regular milk, but is lower in fat.
+It’s has a tangy flavor and it usually has a thicker texture than regular milk, but is lower in fat.
 It’s often used as a leavening agent in baking and helps to lighten, soften and add moisture to baked goods.

 My favorite ratio to use when making buttermilk is 1 cup of whole milk + 1 Tablespoon distilled white vinegar.
-However there are a few other ways to buttermilk, so feel free to use any of the substitutions below.
+However there are a few ways of how to make buttermilk, so feel free to use any of the substitutions below.

-- Use equal parts lemon juice (freshly squeezed) in place of vinegar.
+- Use 1 tablespoon lemon juice (freshly squeezed) in place of vinegar.